hellohaptik/docs_haptik/docs/agent-chat/teams.md

 ## What is a team?
 A team is a group of agents who are trained to handle user queries related to a specific topic.
 The team can be divided based on the subject matter/location of a user/expertise of agents.
 The logic for team routing can be defined as per the business requirement.

+## Chat assignment to a team

+There are three ways in which a chat can be assigned to a team

+1. Routing from a bot's node
+2. Manual Assignment
+3. Team routing from Business (When a business has no bots)

-## Business Configurations for Enabeling Chat Assignment to a Team
+## Business Configurations for Enabling Chat Assignment to a Team

 A team can receive chats from a business in 2 possible configurations